uf2020/ccxt/Manual.md

 - `market.products / market['products'] / $market->products`: An associative array of products indexed by common trading pairs or symbols.
 Market products should be loaded prior to accessing this property.
 Products are unavailable until you call the `loadProducts() / load_products()` method on a market instance.

 - `market.symbols / market['symbols'] / $market->symbols`: A non-associative array (a list) of symbols available with a market, sorted in alphabetical order.
 These are the keys of the `market.products` property.
 Symbols are loaded and reloaded from products.
+This property is a convenient shorthand for all product keys.

 - `market.currencies / market['currencies'] / $market->currencies`: A non-associative array (a list) of currency codes (usually 3 or 4 letters) available with a market, sorted in alphabetical order.
 Currencies are loaded and reloaded from products.